localrivet/templwind/README.md

 # templwind

-Tailwind css Components for GoLang templ https://templ.guide/
+Tailwind css Components for GoLang templ templating language (https://templ.guide/)

 This is an experimental work in progress.